techidaily/site-win11-tips/source/_posts/making-websites-windows-programs-a-tutorial.md

 To install a website as an app using WebCatalog:

-1. Go to the[WebCatalog page](https://webcatalog.io/en/) and download the installer.
+1. Go to the [WebCatalog page](https://webcatalog.io/en/) and download the installer.
 2. Once installed, launch the app.
 ![webcatalog windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/webcatalog-windows.jpg)
 3. To install an app, search for its existing library.
 If an app doesn't exist, you create a custom app.